 Photos courtesy of Beast & Bounty

 Beast & Bounty's menu will include a pizza made with Block Butcher Bar's dry-cured coppa, grilled onion, feta cheese, Castelvetrano olives, basil and shaved pecorino.

-Beast & Bounty, owned by restaurateur Michael Hargis and chef Brock Macdonald, the pair behind midtown hot spots LowBrau and Block Butcher Bar, will open in late June, highlighting both meats (the beasts) and vegetables (the bounty) equally.
+Beast & Bounty, owned by restaurateur Michael Hargis and chef Brock Macdonald, the pair behind midtown hot spots LowBrau and Block Butcher Bar, will open on July 31, highlighting both meats (the beasts) and vegetables (the bounty) equally.

 Macdonald, who has previously worked at Spataro, Tuli Bistro and OneSpeed Pizza, has spent the past few years honing his charcuterie skills at the meat-forward Block Butcher Bar and Germanic-leaning (read: sausage heavy) LowBrau.
 But creating the eclectic carnivore- and herbivore-friendly menu at Beast & Bounty has allowed him to stretch his creativity, resulting in vibrant vegetarian and vegan offerings, like a plate of fried, house-pickled seasonal vegetables with a vegan beet aioli made with aquafaba (the leftover liquid from cooked chickpeas), or a carrot dish with the root vegetable in pureed and cured forms, served with a salsa verde made from the carrot tops.
 Meat entrées will also abound, like a 60-day dry-aged rib-eye topped with chermoula (a Moroccan relish with cilantro, harissa and garlic) and served with fried confit potatoes and garlic.